Tree automata and pigeonhole classes of matroids: I: Automatic classes

 \section{Automatic classes}

-Our second principal definition involves families of set-systems that can be encoded by a tree, where that tree can be processed by a machine simulating an independence oracle.
+Our second principal definition involves families of set-systems that can be encoded by a tree, where that tree can be processed by a machine that simulates an independence oracle.
 We start by introducing tree automata.
 We use \cite{Eng15} as a general reference.

 \begin{definition} Let $T$ be a tree with a distinguished \emph{root} vertex, $t$.
 Assume that every vertex of $T$ other than $t$ has degree one or three, and that if $T$ has more than one vertex, then $t$ has degree two.
 The \emph{leaves} of $T$ are the degree-one vertices.
 In the case that $t$ is the only vertex, we also consider $t$ to be a leaf.
 Let $L(T)$ be the set of leaves of $T$.
 If $T$ has more than one vertex, and $v$ is a non-leaf, then $v$ is adjacent with two vertices that are not in the path from $v$ to $t$.
 These two vertices are the \emph{children} of $v$.
 We distinguish the \emph{left} child and the \emph{right} child of $v$.
 Now let $\Sigma$ be a finite \emph{alphabet} of \emph{characters}.
 Let $\sigma$ be a function from $V(T)$ to $\Sigma$.
 Under these circumstances we say that $(T,\sigma)$ is a \emph{$\Sigma$\dash tree}. \end{definition}